 Some Lambda use cases:

 - Serverless web applications.
 Lambda can be handled to process the application logic of any front-end application (Angular, react and HTML).
 For instance, sending emails or processing forms requiring a Laravel backend process/job.
+By the way, if you are willing to dig deeper into the Serverless theme, you can visit our blog at any time!

 - Disaster Recovery and backups.
 Planning to script you backups inside an EC2 instance?
 Why don’t you move your bash scripts to a python Lambda function?